EimaMei/HPL/README.md

 - [X] Write a file as UTF-8 or UTF-8-bom easily.
 - [X] Move/copy a file to another place.
 - [X] Check if a path already exists.
-- [ ] Get and set the current scope.
 - [X] Return error types.
 - [X] Print in the terminal.
 - [X] Convert images to `.dds` automatically.